ffalcinelli/pydivert/README.md

 $ python setup.py install
 ```

-As of version `0.0.3` the `install` command takes care of [WinDivert](http://reqrypt.org/windivert.html) driver download.
+As of version `0.1` the [WinDivert](http://reqrypt.org/windivert.html) driver download is no more needed, while the latest version 1.1.8 is bundled to pydivert itself.

-For simplicity, the driver's got installed in your interpreter's DLLs directory.
-If you're running a 32 bit interpreter
-on a 64bit machine you'll find both `WinDivert32.sys` and `WinDivert64.sys` but only the second one should be loaded.

 Uninstalling PyDivert